mohitmishra786/Full-Stack-Engineering/Frontend/DNS and how it works.md

 ## What is DNS

 - It's the naming database that locates and translates internet domain names into IP addresses.
-Similiar to phone contact list whic matches contact name to t's phone number.
+Similiar to phone contact list which matches contact name to t's phone number.

 - As more than 1 person can access to the same domain name at the same time so a domain name can corresponds to more than one IP address Each will receive a unique IP address from different servers.